Types of Market Segmentation

-In Niche marketing, the customers are rich and require high end service.
-As competition is not that stiff, marketer can quote premium price.
+In Niche marketing, the customers are rich and require high-end service.
+As competition is not that stiff, a marketer can quote premium price.
 The main requirements of Niche marketing segmentation are listed as follows:

-- Customers may have specific type of need.
+- Customers may have a specific type of need.

-- Customers may require special type of services.
+- Customers may require a special type of services.

-- Marketer needs more skill and specialized knowledge.
+- The marketer needs more skill and specialized knowledge.